The first time we helped lottery winners was back in 2014.

 To partner with a fiduciary who was ethically bound to have their best interests at heart.

-One who would take the strain and leave them feeling confident that they can relax and enjoy their life.
+One who would take the strain and leave them with a feeling of clarity, confidence and control over their ideal future.

 2. Plan now, spend later